ziphra/long_reads/tools.md

 One solution can be to remove the `FORMAT/AD` tag, but then that information is lost.

-Here, vcf2 `FORMAT/AD` tag can be modify to match vcf1 definition:
+Here, vcf2 `FORMAT/AD` tag can be modified to match vcf1 definition:

 - delete INFO field with bcftools annotate, as it is useless for the following use of these files.